 With term life insurance, your cover is not limited to the size of your mortgage.
 So, if for example you take out a policy to cover a mortgage of €350,000, should you die when the outstanding mortgage has fallen back to €100,000, your estate will still be entitled to the full amount.
 With such a policy you will not need to make changes when you re mortgage, which means you would not have to be reassessed for life cover.
 The type of mortgage you choice will depend on your circumstances.

-With commercial property banks do not always require life cover.
+Note: with commercial property banks do not always require life cover.

-Household insurance is made up of two parts, namely building insurance and content insurance.
+Household Insurance is made up of two parts, namely – building insurance and content insurance.

 Buildings – This part covers buildings which are generally defined as the main structure, including all domestic outbuildings, such as garages, garden sheds and also walls, gates, fences.
 Every home is different.
 When insuring your buildings you are not insuring the sale value of the home as is a common misunderstanding, but the rebuilding cost of your property and the contents of your property.

 Contents – This covers your furniture, furnishings, household goods, and other appliances, food and drink, televisions, videos, computers and audio equipment, clothing, personal effects and valuables such as jewellery and personal money up to the stated limits.

 There can be differences between policies in terms of what they exclude and the extras included.
 When you buy insurance, it is essential to read the policy details first so you are aware of what your policy covers does and dos not cover.